Table of Contents

 Death benefit loans are, more accurately, referred to as life insurance loans or policy loans.

 An elderly individual borrowing money to help pay for their long-term care is unlikely to be in a position to re-pay a death benefit loan.
 Additionally, the loan comes with interest, which continues to grow if it isn’t repaid.
 Therefore, if the beneficiaries of the life insurance policy do not need the money, then the individual might be better served utilizing their life insurance policy's value in other ways.

 Personal factors have very little to do with being eligible for a death benefit loan.
-One's age, health, veteran or marital status, nor their geographic location or place of residence, has any impact on their eligibility.
+One's age, health, veteran, or marital status, nor their geographic location or place of residence, nor credit score, has any impact on their eligibility.
 Instead, the qualifying factors surround the policy itself.
-Death benefit loans are only available with "whole life" or "universal life" policies, as opposed to “term life” policies.
+Death benefit loans are only available with "whole life" or "universal life" policies, which are permanent life insurance plans that accrue cash value and do not expire.
+On the other hand, death benefit loans are not available with “term life” policies, which do not accrue cash value and do expire.
 Typically, one has to have held the policy for a minimum of three to five years before it has accrued a cash value against which the policyholder can borrow money.
 After that point, nearly all policyholders with the right type of insurance can receive a death benefit loan.

 Death benefit loans are provided as a lump sum and borrowers can use the money for any purpose they choose, including in-home care, adult day care, assisted living, skilled nursing, or to modify their home to allow a frail elderly person to continue living at home.